CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 > CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
 No request ever occurred.

 What's the cause this time?
-Open the browser tools in Cypress and check the console tab.
-You should see an error:
+If you look a little further down in the Cypress test window, you should see:

 ```sh
 TypeError: api.createRestaurant is not a function